Tahtawy/elmenus-app/README.md

 In the project directory, you can run:

 ### `npm install`
-Installs dependences that project needs.

-**Note: The used node version is v16.13.2**
+Installs dependences that project needs. **Note: The used node version is v16.13.2**

 ### `npm run start:server`
-Runs the server at http://localhost:3000.
+Runs the node server at http://localhost:3000.

+I used simple node liberaries like **lowdb** and **json-server**, to simulate backend secnarios

 ### `npm start`